 Welcome to Biochemistry Literacy for Kids!
-This is a mock lesson that contains information about how to use the instructional materials.
+Thank you so much for joining this learning community!
+This page contains information about how to use the instructional materials.

 Additional Video Links: These short videos will orient you to the different learning materials and software resources that students use with each lesson.